Liebranca/avtomat/docs/on-typing.md

 - Type encapsulates both the structure *and* possible interpretations.
 - Usage is the purpose given to a set of types

-However, as previously mentioned, usage does not necessarily encompass all and every interpretation of a structure; it selectively plucks what it needs from each and every type, creating it's own encapsulation.
+However, as previously mentioned, usage does not necessarily encompass all and every interpretation of a structure; it selectively plucks what it needs from each and every type, creating in turn it's own encapsulation.

 They are, for all intents and purposes, overlapping classes; __use__ of a type cannot be thought of as not being itself a form of typing, neither can structures.